Article updated: December 04, 2023

 Work with videos

-This article provides information on the video requirements and limitations for each social network.
+This article provides information on the video requirements and limitations for Twitter, Facebook, LinkedIn, Instagram, and TikTok.
 For detailed instructions on how to attach videos to your posts, see Create and publish posts.
 For YouTube video requirements, see Publish a video to YouTube.

 Video file requirements